How to Invest Your Money: 10 Smart Steps to Make Money Grow

-Those saving for college for a child will want to consider a 529 college savings plan.
+Those saving for their child's college will want to consider a 529 college savings plan.
 This account offers huge tax breaks, as all earnings are tax-free.
 You just have to make sure your contributions remain below the federal gift tax limits.

 Or maybe you want to invest money for another goal or without limits.
 In this case, a general brokerage account is your best bet.
 Just be aware that you will have to pay taxes on any gains you earn every April 15.

 For more on those other investment types, see these articles:

 - Types of accounts and investments - Fidelity